W4ngatang/w4ngatang.github.io/index.md

 subtitle: About Me
 ---

 My name is Alex.
-I am a PhD student at NYU studying computer science, focusing on machine learning for natural language.
+I am a PhD student at New York University studying computer science, focusing on machine learning for natural language.
-I am advised by Professors [Kyunghyun Cho](http://www.kyunghyuncho.me/) and [Sam Bowman](https://www.nyu.edu/projects/bowman/).
+I am jointly advised by Professors [Sam Bowman](https://www.nyu.edu/projects/bowman/) and [Kyunghyun Cho](http://www.kyunghyuncho.me/), and am part of the [Machine Learning for Language](https://wp.nyu.edu/ml2/) group at NYU.
-I graduated from Harvard University with a bachelor's in applied mathematics and a master's in computer science, where I was advised by [Alexander Rush](http://nlp.seas.harvard.edu/rush.html).
+I graduated from Harvard University with a bachelor's in applied mathematics and a master's in computer science, where I was advised by [Alexander Rush](http://nlp.seas.harvard.edu/rush.html) and spent time with the [Harvard Natural Language Processing](http://nlp.seas.harvard.edu/) group.
 See my [CV](/static/CV-08-18-2018.pdf), [Google Scholar](https://scholar.google.com/citations?view_op=list_works&hl=en&user=7lSuRloAAAAJ), [GitHub](https://github.com/W4ngatang) for more details.

 ### Publications